HIA Germany Hosts Workshop on European Political Transitions

 The workshop, which focused on European political transitions in the 1980’s from historical and personal perspectives, included lectures, historians and activists, site visits, discussions and testimonies by eyewitnesses.
 The workshop culminated in the simulation game developed by HIA Germany two years ago in collaboration with Plan Politik (www.planpolitik.de) in a workshop on “Peaceful Revolution”.
 Centered around a fictitious country in the throes of political upheaval and regime change, the game asks dominant interest groups and stakeholders to come together to negotiate a course of action that is acceptable to all.
 “The exercise of having to assume an identity with predefined values and interests, and engage in [sometimes intense] negotiations with others was, I think, a uniformly profitable experience,” said Liebers.

-Humanity in Action Announces the John Lewis Fellowship in Atlanta
+Humanity in Action Announces 2015 American Humanity in Action Fellows

 See all News & Events